TUBB/react-fullscreen/README.md

 #### `isFullScreen()` the browser is fullscreen or not.

 ## Note
-Most code is copy from [chrisdickinson/fullscreen](https://github.com/chrisdickinson/fullscreen)
+Most code is come from [chrisdickinson/fullscreen](https://github.com/chrisdickinson/fullscreen)

 ## License
 [MIT](https://opensource.org/licenses/MIT)